-So finally the time comes when you get to enjoy your mini vacation!
+So finally, the time comes when you get to enjoy your mini vacation!
 You’ve decided to do a little vacation nearby, so you’ll be driving there.
 A road trip!
 Clothes and toiletries are packed.
-The kids have picked out their favorite stuffed animals to bring, everyone’s choice of music has been loaded into the car, simple toys and books are all within each child’s grasp and you are all ready to go!
+The kids have picked out their favorite stuffed animals to bring, everyone’s choice of music has been loaded into the car, simple toys and books are all within each child’s grasp, and you’re all ready to go!

-But wait– what about snacks?
-I’m sure you all have experienced the “I’m not hungry” child turn into the “I’m starving” monster, right after you’ve pulled away from the house.
+But wait—what about snacks?
+I’m sure you all have experienced the “I’m not hungry” child turning into the “I’m starving” monster, right after you’ve pulled away from the house.

-I speak from experience; believe me when I say it is always better to prepare for hunger to strike at any moment without a warning.
-Even if you don’t end up eating everything you packed while on the road, you can then have those snacks and use them for the duration of your trip instead of buying something while you are out!
-It’s really a win win situation.
+I speak from experience; believe me when I say it’s always better to prepare for hunger to strike at any moment without warning.
+Even if you don’t end up eating everything you packed while on the road, you can then have those snacks and use them for the duration of your trip instead of buying something while you’re out!
+It’s really a win-win situation.

-For my family it is always important to pack healthy snacks that require little refrigeration.
+For my family, it’s always important to pack healthy snacks that require little refrigeration.
 I’ve compiled a list of our favorite snacks that need no refrigeration just for you.
 Download it here.

 So now that the food is taken care of, I think you are ready to go on your trip!